rhernaus/ProjectGPT/README.md

    pip install -r requirements.txt
    ```

-3. Create a `.env` file in the project root directory and add your OpenAI API key:
+3. Optionally, create a `.env` file in the project root directory and add your OpenAI API key:

    ```
    OPENAI_API_KEY=your_api_key_here